 - Spanish Quarterly Rental Income Tax Returns – €100.00 per return

-- This fee applies for single owner for 1 property.
+- Preparation fee for tax on Spanish rental income applies for single owner for 1 property.
 A fee of €50.00 for each additional owner is due.

 - Complex filing fee – €260.00

 - This is a complete service covering the necessary tax returns (single owner – 1 property), and includes a detailed review of all supporting documents.
 Half of the fee will apply to each additional owner as to cover necessary separate quarter rental and deemed returns due.

 - Spanish Capital Gains Tax filing – price will be based upon complexity of case and starts at €400.00.

 - Registration fee – €90.00

 - Fee due for tax registration services and applies per individual.

 - This fee is due for 2nd and each subsequent rented property.